jaimedantas/EECS6446_Project/tutorials/01-requirements.md

 (master) $ ping 10.1.1.2
 ```

+Make sure to replace `10.1.1.2` with your worker VM IPs.
-You should see an output like this:
+With successful connectivity between your VMs, you should see an output like this:

 ```console
 PING 10.1.1.2 (10.1.1.2) 56(84) bytes of data.